 But a time when everything is in flux also presents some opportunities to reexamine aspects of your business that you might not have questioned otherwise.
 Perhaps you’ve been rethinking your tipping policy as more and more customers are doing pickup or takeout.
 Perhaps you’ve renegotiated some supplier agreements, or streamlined other costs.

 In some ways, the tail end of a pandemic might feel like the worst possible time to raise prices.
 But if you’ve looked at your books and you need to raise your prices to survive and thrive, there are ways to implement a price increase without alienating your customers.

-Here are five strategies for successfully increasing your prices:
+Here are seven strategies for successfully increasing your prices:

 Whether or not you decide to post a message in your store or on your website about the price increase, prepare your staff to handle questions about it.
 Give them talking points to use when customers bring up the issue.
 Take a few minutes before each shift for a week or two to roleplay conversations about prices, so staff are prepared to answer questions in a friendly, upbeat way.
 And make sure you prepare your staff for the likelihood that a few customers will be angry, and may even threaten to take their business elsewhere.
 Remind them of the usual best practices for handling difficult customer conversations.